-The Group is also working to create opportunities for people from diverse backgrounds in mainland China and Hong Kong.
-In 2022, we strengthened the principles and guidelines for our recruitment process in both Hong Kong and mainland China (following a separate Strategic ESG KPI on this topic as summarized above) to ensure the gender representation of the shortlisted candidates.
-We partnered with Social Ventures Hong Kong, a venture philanthropy organization, to recruit three mothers for part-time work in 2022.
+The Group is also working to create opportunities for erse backgrounds in mainland China and 2022, we strengthened the principles and ur recruitment process in both Hong and China (following a separate Strategic topic as summarized above) to ensure esentation of the shortlisted candidates. th Social Ventures Hong Kong, a venture philanthropy organization, to recruit three mothers for part-time work in 2022.
 The program aims to encourage mothers to seek and take actions to pursue their goals.